Make Existing PowerPoints Accessible

 Missing Alt Text

 Missing alt text notes images that do not have alt text or are not marked as decorative.
-Alt text is a text description of information presented visually.
+Visual information needs an equivalent text description.
+Descriptions can be provided by adjacent text, a figure caption, or the alt text field.
+Adjacent text and figure captions are accessible to assistive technology and provide context, purpose and meaning of visual content to all users.
+Alt text relays information via code that is read by screen reader software to aide users to understand visual information.
 Decorative images are graphics that are included solely for aesthetic purposes or are accompanied by equivalent text description.

 Visual information must have a text equivalent to ensure blind and visually impaired learners have equitable access to learning material.
-Shapes, images, charts, SmartArt and other visual information must have a text equivalent.
+Shapes, images, charts, SmartArt and any visual information must have a text equivalent.

 The following recording demonstrates screen reader software reading three examples of alt text: one with no description, one with poorly written alt text, and one example of effectively written alt text.